-Giving Tuesday—the Tuesday after Thanksgiving each year in the U.S.—is an annual celebration in the nonprofit world.
+Giving Tuesday—the Tuesday after Thanksgiving each year in the U.S.—is an annual celebration of giving to others.
 It is a day filled with generosity following Black Friday weekend that tends toward materialism.
 Many nonprofits spend weeks or even months preparing for a season of giving that often kicks off with Giving Tuesday, and churches can participate as well, inspiring their congregations to be more generous.
-Here are some ideas for ways churches can participate in Giving Tuesday.
+Here are some ideas for how churches can participate in Giving Tuesday.

 Encourage generosity in your congregation with user-friendly giving tools.
 Try Aplos free for 15 days.